GonzoTheDev/MyTherapyPal/README.md

 # MyTherapyPal

 This is the main repository for the final MyTherapyPal application.
-It consists of a flutter mobile & web user interface application with account registration & login functionality, chat functionality and an AI mental health assistant chatbot, which is implemented using a REST API web service powered by Python Flask.
+It consists of a flutter desktop, mobile & web user interface application with account registration & login functionality, chat functionality and an AI mental health assistant chatbot, which is implemented using a REST API web service powered by Python Flask.

 # Run debug environment